What is rhabdomyosarcoma?

-There are many treatment options available for soft tissue tumors like rhabdomyosarcoma, and some children will need a combination of these therapies.
+There are many treatment options available for soft tissue tumors like rhabdomyosarcoma, including chemotherapy, surgery, and radiation therapy.
+Most children with rhabdomyosarcoma will need a combination of these therapies.
 At CHOP, experts at the Bone and Soft Tissue Tumor Program collaborate with specialists such as urologists and radiation oncologists, depending on the tumor’s location, to provide your child with individualized care and the best possible outcomes.

 Your child’s care team may include nationally renowned surgeons who specialize in performing limb-sparing surgery or organ-sparing surgery, as well as reconstructive surgery.

-Surgery is usually necessary for rhabdomyosarcoma in children.
+Surgery is often recommended for rhabdomyosarcoma in children.
 Our surgeons will remove the cancer using the most advanced surgical techniques available.

 The goals of surgery are twofold: